HelloChatterbox/dev_documentation/docs/about-mycroft-ai/contributing.md

 ### Reporting Issues

 * You'll need a [GitHub account](https://github.com/signup/free)
-* We require that all developers sign a [Contributor License Agreement Request Form](https://mycroft.ai/cla/).
-This agreement clarifies that you are granting a license to the Mycroft Project to freely use your work.
+* We require that all developers sign a [Contributor License Agreement Request Form](https://chatterbox.ai/cla/).
+This agreement clarifies that you are granting a license to the Chatterbox Project to freely use your work.
 Additionally, it establishes that you retain the ownership of your contributed code and intellectual property.
 As the owner, you are free to use your code in other work, obtain patents, or do anything else you choose with it.
-* Check our [Issues](https://github.com/issues?user=MycroftAI) first to see if the Issue has already been reported.
+* Check our [Issues](https://github.com/issues?user=ChatterboxAI) first to see if the Issue has already been reported.

 If not, you'll need to create a new Issue.
 Help us to help fix the Issue quicker by following these guidelines.
 Your Issue should contain: